bobbyiestofjos/forecasting_uber_travel_times/README.md

 Improve Modeling
 As mentioned, the models were simplified due to processing power constraints.
 Addressing this will allow for more complex models providing improved forecasting.

----
----
----

-## Conclusions

-• For every 1,000 images:

-   • At a 90% prediction probability cutoff, we only have to manually check 140 images.
-(86% reduction of work.)

-   • At a 95% prediction probability cutoff, we only have to manually check 200 images.
-(80% reduction of work.)

-   • At a 99% prediction probability cutoff, we only have to manually check 310 images.
-(69% reduction of work.)

-Given that the model was only able to correctly identify "cracked" images 2 out of every 3 times, I would hesitate to put this model in production at the moment.
-Automated deficiency detection potentially poses a safety issue if very serious cracking is missed by the algorithm.
-So before implementing this tool, it would be prudent to gather a larger set of images and spend more time tweaking the CNN architecture to produce more reliable results.
-I think the model should be correctly identifying 9 out of every 10 "cracked" images before considering putting the model to use in the real-world.

-Another variable to consider is the prediction probability "cutoff" point.
-How much uncertainty from the model's decision-making are we willing to tolerate?
-There is an strong positive correlation between the model's prediction probability cutoff percentage and the number of images to be manually checked.
-As the prediction probability cutoff increases, so do the number of images to be manually checked.
-So an important question is this: are we more willing to do more manual checking to ensure the safety of building users?
-Or, are we willing to miss a few cracks observed on the construction site to save more time and money?
-This should be debated with other practicing professionals to arrive at a consensus.

-## Future Work

-To improve this project, I would use images with even more “visual noise” to train on.
-Furthermore, I would consider more types of materials, such as plastics, wood, composites, or even rammed earth.
-Finally, I would spend more time training and tuning various layers of the CNNs to improve training metrics and reduce the loss function.

-In the future, I would build more CNNs to detect other types of deficiencies besides cracking.
-Then we could combine these models to build a tool that can detect all types of construction deficiencies.
-In the further future, instead of people, maybe drones could take photos of construction sites!
-Using a more robust version of this tool, drones could auto-identify deficient work!
-This would save an even more tremendous amount of time and money for architecture, engineering, and construction firms.